harmancilab/COLLAGENE/examples/1_key_generation/README.md

 # Key Generation
-This folder shows an example of generating keys using *KeyMaker* server (https://www.secureomics.org/KeyMaker) in a collaborative setting of 3 sites using the *COLLAGENE.sh* script.
+This example shows an example of generating keys using *KeyMaker* server (https://www.secureomics.org/KeyMaker) in a collaborative setting of 3 sites using the *COLLAGENE.sh* script.

 Note that sites are numbered in the key-generation setup.
 The sites need to be assigned unique and consecutive ids (starting from 0) and adhere to the usage of these id's.